MassTransit/MassTransit/docs/understand/additions-to-transport.md

 ### Serialization
 C# is a statically typed language, and developers work with types.
 RabbitMQ works with bytes.
 So how do you format a message over the wire?
 How do you handle different date/time formats (local, UTC, unspecified)?
-How do your deal with numbers, are they integers, longs, or decimals?
+How do you deal with numbers, are they integers, longs, or decimals?
 MassTransit has already thought about this and implemented sensible defaults for you.
 And there are many serializers provided out of the box, including JSON, BSON, and XML as well as the .NET binary formatter as a last resort.